imrajeshkitab/heartfulness-article-viewer/DEPLOYMENT.md

 1. Your app will be available at: `https://huggingface.co/spaces/imrajeshkr/heartfulness-article-viewer`
 2. Check the logs to ensure everything is working correctly
 3. Test the app functionality

+## Docker-Specific Notes

+### Build Process
+- Hugging Face will automatically build your Docker image
+- The build process may take 5-10 minutes
+- Check the "Logs" tab for build progress

+### Port Configuration
+- The app runs on port 8501 inside the container
+- Hugging Face automatically maps this to the public URL
+- Health checks ensure the app is running properly

+### Environment Variables
+- All environment variables are available inside the container
+- MongoDB connection will work seamlessly
+- Logs are written to the `/app/logs` directory

 ## Security Notes